 Where Does Gartner’s Consulting Revenue Come From?

 Gartner is sensitive about their consulting revenue from vendors because, at one point, Gartner offered software selection services to buyers.
 This upset the vendors because the vendors were sharing information with the buyers that the vendors had shared with Gartner in the first place.
-Gartner lost vendor consulting business and thus made a conscious decision to reduce the depth of software selection services it offered.
+Gartner lost its vendor consulting business and consciously decided to reduce the depth of software selection services it offered.

 Gartner receives money from vendors through subscriptions, consulting, and events.
 (Gartner charges vendors for booths and access to buyers.
-For instance, in addition to putting on the conference, Gartner will do things like arranging special meetings on specific topics that are attended by several customers and one vendor.)
-The vendor payments reside in the roughly thirty percent of the business that is represented by consulting and events.
+For instance, in addition to putting on the conference, Gartner will arrange special meetings on specific topics attended by several customers and one vendor.)
+The vendor payments reside in roughly thirty percent of the business, represented by consulting and events.

-Gartner says that their ratings have nothing to do with what services various vendors purchase from them.
-Gartner does not disclose which vendors pay Gartner or how much they pay.
-In fact, on Gartner’s website, there is no mention of the fact that vendors are also customers, and it is not possible to find out.
+Gartner says that their ratings have nothing to do with what services various vendors purchase from them, and Gartner does not disclose which vendors pay Gartner or how much they pay.
+In fact, on Gartner’s website, there is no mention that vendors are also customers, and it is impossible to find out.

-The fact that Gartner is paid by the entities that it rates is brought up by people who know this fact, but Gartner makes every effort to keep this secret.
+Gartner is paid by the entities that it rates and is brought up by people who know this fact, but Gartner makes every effort to keep this secret.